First-Year Discovery Subjects

 SP.257 MISTI Career Connections: Energy – 3 units

-Provides students with an opportunity to network and think strategically about their global career in the energy sector.
-Content is international, drawing from MISTI's global network of companies and institutions, and professional, with attention to energy research and skills necessary to work in the energy field.
+Provides students with an opportunity to network and think strategically about their global careers in the energy sector.
+Content is international, drawing from MISTI’s global network of companies and institutions, and professionals, with attention to energy research and skills necessary to work in the energy field.
 Through weekly discussion-based sessions, students learn from numerous sources: MISTI hosts, MITEI, alumni, and more.
-As a First-Year Discovery subject, focuses on career goals and skills.
+As a First-Year Discovery subject, focuses on career goals and skills, providing both a global and local perspective on energy topics.
 Open to students of all levels and disciplines, students can learn from each other and consider personal and professional goals in a multidisciplinary and international capacity.